ljpurcell/Sharks/README.md

 2. Confirm who was available to play.
 3. Record the votes after each week for end of season MVP award, replacing Google Forms.

+## Built using
+- Python (with type annotations)
+- Flask
+- Tailwind CSS
+- A smidge of TypeScript

 ## Technical features
 - Webscraper to collect the game details using the `beautifulsoup` package.